Chart Color Schemes

 Unley - Parkside's residents are relatively healthy in comparison to broader Australia with a fairly standard level of common health conditions seen across both young and old age cohorts

-Unley - Parkside's health metrics are close to national benchmarks.
+Unley-Parkside's health metrics are close to national benchmarks.
 Common health conditions are seen across both young and old age cohorts at a fairly standard level.
-Approximately 70% of the total population (15,392 people) have private health cover, compared to 67.1% across Greater Adelaide and 55.3% nationally.
+The rate of private health cover is exceptionally high, at approximately 70% of the total population (15,392 people), compared to 67.1% across Greater Adelaide and the national average of 55.3%.

-Mental health issues and arthritis are the most common medical conditions, impacting 8.3 and 7.8% of residents respectively.
-68.7% of residents declare themselves completely clear of medical ailments, compared to 69.9% across Greater Adelaide.
+Mental health issues impact 8.3% of residents, while arthritis affects 7.8%.
+A total of 68.7% declare themselves completely clear of medical ailments, compared to 69.9% in Greater Adelaide.
 The area has 23.7% of residents aged 65 and over (5,237 people), which is higher than the 22.6% in Greater Adelaide.
-This aligns broadly with the general population's health profile.
+This aligns with the general population's health profile.

 Frequently Asked Questions - Health